DefiMan1729/LocalLLM/README.md

 ## Prerequisites

-- Raspberry Pi 5 (I used 16GB RAM)
+- Raspberry Pi 5 (I used 16GB RAM + SD card.
+You can use SSD with M HAT)
 - A 64-bit version of Raspberry Pi OS (Bookworm)
 - Internet connection (for downloading the model unless you have it offline and use ESP32 access point.
 Covered later)